MTR (software)

-My traceroute, originally named Matt's traceroute (MTR), is a computer program which combines the functions of the traceroute and ping programs in one network diagnostic tool.
+My traceroute, originally named Matt's traceroute (MTR), is a computer program that combines the functions of the traceroute and ping programs in one network diagnostic tool.

 MTR probes routers on the route path by limiting the number of hops individual packets may traverse, and listening to responses of their expiry.
 It will regularly repeat this process, usually once per second, and keep track of the response times of the hops along the path.

 History

 The original Matt's traceroute program was written by Matt Kimball in 1997.
 Roger Wolff took over maintaining MTR (renamed My traceroute) in October 1998.

 Fundamentals

 MTR is licensed under the terms of the GNU General Public License (GPL) and works under modern Unix-like operating systems.
 It normally works under the text console, but it also has an optional GTK+-based graphical user interface (GUI).

 MTR relies on Internet Control Message Protocol (ICMP) Time Exceeded (type 11, code 0) packets coming back from routers, or ICMP Echo Reply packets when the packets have hit their destination host.
 MTR also has a User Datagram Protocol (UDP) mode (invoked with "-u" on the command line or pressing the "u" key in the curses interface) that sends UDP packets, with the time to live (TTL) field in the IP header increasing by one for each probe sent, toward the destination host.
 When the UDP mode is used, MTR relies on ICMP port unreachable packets (type 3, code 3) when the destination is reached.

 MTR also supports IPv6 and works in a similar manner but instead relies on ICMPv6 messages.

 The tool is often used for network troubleshooting.
 By showing a list of routers traversed, and the average round-trip time as well as packet loss to each router, it allows users to identify links between two given routers responsible for certain fractions of the overall latency or packet loss through the network.
 This can help identify network overuse problems.